SoapyD/funkyweave/README.md

 ### End

-To end a flow and save it, run the following:
+To end a flow and save it, create an `end` node.
+This will save the node to a `./data/flows` folder in the `root of your project`.
+To avoid duplicate files, `hashing` is used to generate filenames based on their content:

 #### Function Definition